Artisan-Lab/RULF/src/bootstrap/README.md

     # system will link (using hard links) output from stageN-{std,rustc} into
     # each of these directories.
     #
-    # In theory there is no extra build output in these directories.
+    # In theory, there is no extra build output in these directories.
     stage1/
     stage2/
     stage3/